pengxiang-wang/continual-learning-arena-legacy/README.md

 ├── .env.example              <- Example of file for storing private environment variables, see [here](https://github.com/ashleve/lightning-hydra-template/blob/main/README.md#best-practices).
-├── .gitignore                <- List of files ignored by git ├── .pre-commit-config.yaml   <- Configuration of pre-commit hooks for code formatting ├── .project-root             <- File for inferring the position of project root directory ├── environment.yaml          <- File for installing conda environment ├── Makefile                  <- Makefile with commands like `make train` or `make test` ├── pyproject.toml            <- Configuration options for testing and linting
+├── .gitignore                <- List of files ignored by git ├── .pre-commit-config.yaml   <- Configuration of pre-commit hooks for code formatting ├── .src-root-indicator             <- File for inferring the position of project root directory ├── environment.yaml          <- File for installing conda environment ├── Makefile                  <- Makefile with commands like `make train` or `make test` ├── pyproject.toml            <- Configuration options for testing and linting